Madoshakalaka/hfstol/README.md

 `feed_in_bulk_fast` calls compiled C code, which can be 100 times faster than `feed_in_bulk`.

 It requires `hfst-optimized-lookup` installed.
 Version 1.2 is tested to work.
-For linux system, installing can be as easy as `sudo apt get install hfst`.
+For linux system, installing can be as easy as `sudo apt install hfst`.
 For other systems see [installation guide](https://github.com/hfst/hfst#installation)

 If `hfst-optimized-lookup` is not found, calling `feed_in_bulk_fast` throws `ImportError`